rafikdraoui/jj-diffconflicts/README.md

 `jj-diffconflicts` requires Neovim v0.10.0 or above.
 It can be installed like any other Neovim plugin.

+It only supports conflicts that use the (default) "diff" conflict marker style (c.f. `ui.conflict-marker-style` configuration value).
+If you use the "git" conflict marker style, then the [diffconflicts] plugin should be able to handle them.

 ## Usage

 Documentation is available through `:help jj-diffconflicts`.